paulwhitten/accessible_thesis/README.md

 }
 ```

+Add your content to the files in the `/contents` folder.

-It looks like you need to add `alt` tags to figures as described
+Add `alt` tags to figures as described
 [here](https://latex3.github.io/tagging-project/documentation/prototype-usage-instructions#handling-graphics-in-the-document)
 and shown below